Baskets of Eggs

 Funds make it easy

-Index funds track a broad stock market index, such as the S&P 500 or MSCI EAFE Index.
-Total market funds own shares of (almost) every publicly-traded company in the United States, giving you exposure to large, small, and mid-cap companies.
+Index funds track a broad-based stock market index, such as the S&P 500 or MSCI EAFE Index.
+Total market funds own shares of (almost) every publicly-traded company.
 Both ensure that you at least match the market's returns over time.

 Don't forget bonds!

 Bonds are also part of a diversified portolio, whether held individually, or as part of a fund.
-Buying bonds through a fund helps ensure that you're getting bonds of different interest rates, default risks, and maturities, but your gains are offset by the fund's fees.
+Buying bonds through a fund helps ensure that you're getting bonds of different interest rates and maturities.

-I'm much more confident buying and owning individual U.S. treasury bonds and treasury notes.
-Although most brokerages sell treasury bonds, bills, and notes, you can also use TreasuryDirect.gov.
+I'm much more confident buying and owning individual U.S. treasury bonds and notes.
+Although most brokerages sell treasury bonds and notes, I like buying them through TreasuryDirect.gov.
 Some brokerages only sell bonds and notes in $1,000 increments.
 TreasuryDirect sells them in $100 increments.
-You can also use TreasuryDirect to buy U.S. savings bonds, which you can buy for as little as $25.

 When They Pay You In Equity

-Diversication also applies to stock that you may receive as compensation.
+This also goes for stock that you may receive as compensation.

 Equity compensation and stock options can be a great way to build your wealth if the company is already publicly-traded.